 SciApps has been designed to integrate cloud resources for scaling and long-term stability.

-Currently, SciApps has been integrated with the NSF-funded XSEDE/TACC cloud and the services.
+Currently, SciApps has been integrated with the NSF-funded XSEDE/TACC cloud and the CyVerse Data Store to provide academic users with costfree data storage and computing services.
 Both resources are integrated as virtual systems via the Agave API, which also supports the integration with commercial cloud platforms like Amazon EC2/S3 and Microsoft Azure.
 Therefore, SciApps can be scaled for large-scale data management and analysis if needed.
 Additionally, SciApps can also seamlessly integrate local data and computing resources to complement cloud resources.
-The successful utilization of our local system suggests that SciApps can facilitate collaborative projects across different institutes for joint data production, analysis, and management with multiple local systems, thereby avoiding high
+The successful utilization of our local system suggests that SciApps can facilitate collaborative projects across different institutes for joint data production, analysis, and management with multiple local systems, thereby avoiding high financial costs.